Kansas bill seeks to prevent social media sites from blocking political speech

 TOPEKA, Kan.
-(KSNT) – Stopping social media companies from silencing conservative voices is at the core of a new bill Kansas lawmakers are debating.
+(KSNW) – Stopping social media companies from silencing conservative voices is at the core of a new bill Kansas lawmakers are debating.

 Many conservatives believe their first amendment rights are being restricted by companies like Facebook and Twitter.
 A state senator has introduced a plan to give people their voice back.